Illyism/jquery.vibrate.js/README.md

+This library was to be published hand-to-hand with my article on the [Vibration API]](http://www.illyism.com/journal/vibration-api).
+You can also view the [documentation](http://illyism.github.io/jquery.vibrate.js).

 > Does my Device Support the API?

 The vibration API is implemented in `navigator.vibrate`.
 So calling the function makes your phone vibrate.
 You can test if your browser is recent enough to have the `vibrate` function in `navigator`.